 Here are some great ideas for authentic crowd pleasing souvenirs and gifts to bring back from the Caribbean!

-A fun way to remember your Norwegian Cruise Line holiday would be to purchase a piece of artwork for yourself or as a gift.
+A fun way to remember your Norwegian Cruise Line vacation would be to purchase a piece of artwork for yourself or as a gift.
 It needn’t be expensive, as you can pick up beautiful watercolor prints or a piece of pottery created by a local artist for under $50 on most islands.
-Look for colourful batik and fabrics on St. Kitts and St. Lucia, which are perfect for framing; vibrant paintings from the Dominican Republic and Honduras; hand-carved masks and figurines, in Puerto Rico and Antigua; and striking Dutch Delft blue pottery on Aruba.
-You can also buy fabulous artwork on board your ship through Park West - the bonus here is that they'll ship it to your house for free!
+Look for colorful batik and fabrics on St. Kitts and St. Lucia, which are perfect for framing; vibrant paintings from the Dominican Republic and Honduras; hand-carved masks and figurines, in Puerto Rico and Antigua; and striking Dutch Delft blue pottery on Aruba.
+You can also buy fabulous artwork on board your ship through Park West - the bonus here is that they’ll ship it to your house for free!
 So no hassles with trying to pack it and/or carry it on your flight.
 Nice!

 Culinary & Spices

 The foodies in your life will greatly appreciate thoughtful gifts from The Caribbean n that they can infuse into their everyday cooking such as spices from Grenada or fresh vanilla from Mexico, which is so inexpensive compared to home in North America!
 And if you’d like to add a little more spice, consider buying ever-popular hot sauces made in destinations like the Bahamas, Belize and the Cayman Islands.
 There are plenty of rum cakes to be had throughout the Caribbean, and be sure not to miss out on the rich Jamaican coffee.